revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-23. Why JUnit only reports the first failure in a single attempt?
+23.Why JUnit only reports the first failure in a single attempt?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Reporting multiple failures in a single test is generally a sign that the test does too much and it is too big a unit test.
-JUnit is designed to work best with several small tests.
-It executes each test within a separate instance of the test class.
-It reports failure on each test.
+Reporting multiple failures in a single test is generally a sign that the test does too much and it is too big a unit test.JUnit is designed to work best with several small tests.It executes each test within a separate instance of the test class.It reports failure on each test.

 </blockquote>
 </details>

 ---

-24. What is a JUnit parameterized test?
+24.What is a JUnit parameterized test?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The parameterized test is a new feature introduced in JUnit 4.
-It provides the facility to execute the same test case again and again with different values.
+The parameterized test is a new feature introduced in JUnit 4.It provides the facility to execute the same test case again and again with different values.

 </blockquote>
 </details>

 ---

-25. What are Annotations and how are they are useful in JUnit?
+25.What are Annotations and how are they are useful in JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Annotations are like meta-tags that you can add to your code and apply  to methods or in class.
-The annotation in JUnit gives us information about test methods, which methods are going to run before & after test methods, which methods run before & after all the methods, and which methods or classes will be ignored during execution.
+Annotations are like meta-tags that you can add to your code and apply  to methods or in class.The annotation in JUnit gives us information about test methods, which methods are going to run before & after test methods, which methods run before & after all the methods, and which methods or classes will be ignored during execution.

 </blockquote>
 </details>

 ---

-26. In Java, `Assert` is a keyword.
-Won't this conflict with JUnit's `Assert()` Method?
+26.In Java, `Assert` is a keyword.Won't this conflict with JUnit's `Assert()` Method?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-JUnit 3.7 deprecated `assert()` and replaced it with `assertTrue()`, which works the same way.
-JUnit 4 is compatible with the assert keyword.
-If you run with the -ea JVM switch, assertions that fail will be reported by JUnit.
+JUnit 3.7 deprecated `assert()` and replaced it with `assertTrue()`, which works the same way.JUnit 4 is compatible with the assert keyword.If you run with the -ea JVM switch, assertions that fail will be reported by JUnit.

 </blockquote>
 </details>

 ---

-27. Why not just use `System.out.println()` for testing?
+27.Why not just use `System.out.println()` for testing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Debugging the code using `System.out.println()` will lead to manual scanning of the whole output every time the program is run to ensure the code is doing the expected operations.
-Moreover, in the long run, it takes lesser time to code JUnit methods and tests them on class files.
+Debugging the code using `System.out.println()` will lead to manual scanning of the whole output every time the program is run to ensure the code is doing the expected operations.Moreover, in the long run, it takes lesser time to code JUnit methods and tests them on class files.

 </blockquote>
 </details>

 ---

-28. How will you run JUnit 5 test?
+28.How will you run JUnit 5 test?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- We can run a JUnit 5 test case using JUnit's console launcher.
-The executable for this jar can be downloaded from Maven Central, under the `junit-platform-console-standalone` directory.
+- We can run a JUnit 5 test case using JUnit's console launcher.The executable for this jar can be downloaded from Maven Central, under the `junit-platform-console-standalone` directory.
 - Also, we'll need a directory that will contain all our compiled classes:
 `$ mkdir target`